 Georgetown University Law Center was founded in 1870 and is located in Washington D.C.
 This proximity allows students to be near the center of the federal government.
-With more than 1,800 students enrolled, Georgetown has many opportunities for individuals to get involved on and off campus to help enhance their legal education.
+With just over 2,000 students, Georgetown has many opportunities for individuals to get involved on and off campus to help enhance their legal education.
 Although the law school is a little bit bigger than some other programs, they maintain a fairly reasonable student to faculty ratio.

 Aside from offering the traditional J.D. degree, Georgetown also provides students the chance to complete joint degrees.
 Some choose the J.D./Ph.D. in Government, while others select a J.D./M.B.A. with the McDonough School of Business or the J.D./M.P.H. with the Johns Hopkins University Bloomberg School of Public Health.
 There are also LL.M. programs in Taxation, Securities and Financial Regulation, and Global Health Law.

 During their first year, Georgetown University Law Center students must choose between two curriculum plans.
 Curriculum A is similar to programs at other law schools, with students taking courses in contracts, constitutional law, torts, property, criminal procedure and legal research and writing.
 Curriculum B covers a wider variety of topics, including classes like “Bargain, Exchange and Liability,” “Democracy and Coercion,” “Government Processes” and “Legal Process and Society.”
 About one-fifth of students decide to follow the Curriculum B path.
 All law students must complete a week-long seminar in international law between the fall and spring semesters.
 Georgetown University Law Center is perhaps most well-known for its programs in Environmental Law, Healthcare Law, Intellectual Property Law, International Law, Tax Law and Trial Advocacy.